-Segment 2009 2008 2007
+Segment 2010 2009 2008

-Hospitality 93% 91% 90%
+Hospitality 94% 93% 93%

-Opry and Attractions 7% 9% 10%
+Opry and Attractions 6% 7% 7%

 Corporate and Other 0% 0% 0%

 We generate a significant portion of our revenues from our Hospitality segment.
 We believe that we are the only hospitality company whose stated primary focus is on the large group meetings and conventions sector of the lodging market.
 Our strategy is to continue this focus by concentrating on our "All-in-One-Place" self-contained service offerings and by emphasizing customer rotation among our convention properties, while also offering additional entertainment opportunities to guests and target customers.
+In addition to our group meetings strategy, we are also focused on improving leisure demand in our hotels through special events (Country Christmas, summer-themed events, etc.), social media strategies, and unique content and entertainment partnerships.